yachty66/unofficial_midjourney_python_api/README.md

 - [Celebrity Differences](https://twitter.com/celebritydiff)

-Have you created an exciting project using our API?
+Have you created an exciting project using the API?
 DM me the details at [Twitter](https://twitter.com/MaxHager66)!

 Happy journeying with Midjourney API!